QIS-MRI/LIBOR_LIBRE_BORR_SimulationCode/README.md

 Publication (Pre-print):

 Contains:
-- Main_LIBOR_paper.m: Script to simulate the RF pulses and generate manuscript figures
+- Main_LIBOR_paper.m: Script to simulate the RF pulses and generate manuscript figures (including RF waveforms)
 - All other m files are auxiliary functions

 Acknowledgement: